browserengineering/book/book/intro.md

 of widgets is rarely specified directly.
 A fun question to consider: what does the browser "optimize for" when computing a layout?

-[^style-calculation]: For example, when exactly does the browser compute which CSS styles apply to which HTML elements, after a web page changes those styles?
-The change is visible to all subsequent API calls, so in that sense it applies "immediately."
+[^style-calculation]: For example, when exactly does the browser compute HTML element's styles?
+Any change to the styles is visible to all subsequent API calls, so in that sense it applies "immediately."
 But it is better for the browser to delay style re-calculation, avoiding redundant work if styles change twice in quick succession.
 Maximally exploiting the opportunities afforded by declarative programming makes real-world browsers very complex.

 To me, browsers are where algorithms _come to life_.
 A browser contains a